 Meet our Current Fiscal Sponsorees

 - Art in the Park, Worcester: Public art has the power to energize our public spaces, arouse our thinking, and transform the places where we live, work, and play into beautiful and welcoming spaces that invite pause and interaction.
 Art in the Park is an extraordinary biennial exhibition of sculptures by New England artists at Worcester’s historic Elm Park.
-Make a donation.

 - Improbable Research: The goal of Improbable Research and projects like their Ig Nobel Prizes is to make people laugh, then make them think.
 They seek to spur people’s curiosity, and to raise the question: How does one decide what’s important and what’s not—and what’s real and what’s not—in science and everywhere else?
-Make a donation.